-To enable automatic startup using the vSphere web client:
+To enable automatic startup using the vSphere web client (HTML 5):

 - 1. Log in to the VM manager (vCenter Server). - 2.
-From the left-hand panel, select VCenter > Hosts And Clusters and go to the host server on which the node's VM is installed. - 3.
-Select the Manage tab. - 4.
-From the pane on the left-hand side, select VM Startup/Shutdown. - 5.
+From the navigation panel, select the Hosts And Clusters tab and navigate to the host server on which the node's VM is installed. - 3.
+From the main panel, select the Configure tab. - 4.
+From the left-hand panel, select Virtual Machines > VM Startup/Shutdown. - 5.
 At the top right of the page, select Edit. - 6.
-Select the relevant node's VM and use the up arrow to move it to the Automatic Startup section. - 7.
+In the System influence section, select Automatically start and stop the virtual machines with the system. - 7.
 Select OK.